nvta2/icwmp/README.md

 ```

 > - It is required to restart icwmp service after the changes to use the new forced inform parameters
-> - This json file shouldn't contain duplicate parameters or parameters of the standard inform parameters specified in the datamodel
+> - This JSON file shouldn't contain duplicate parameters or parameters of the standard inform parameters specified in the datamodel
-> - Forced inform parameters defined in json should be leaf elements
+> - Forced inform parameters defined in JSON should be leaf elements

 ## Dependencies